manoj1023/iitg_leave_system/Testing.md

 **Cause:** There seems to be missing cases in the If Else chain used in Sub NAApplyButton_Click
 **Fix:** No fix as of now
 **Status:** Pending
+**Comments (Siddharth)** OL can't span for more than 5 days in one go, but total can be greater than 5.
+How were you able to save OL with 20 days? kindly give the steps with exact dates. thanks